UPDATED LTC Tax Info from The LTCpro®

 Reimbursement Benefits

 If "reimbursement," then benefits are tax-free and NO tax return reporting of the amounts reported on the 1099-LTC is required.
-(NOTE that if benefits are received from both a Reimbursement and a per-diem/indemnity policy then benefits paid from both contracts must be reported on Form 8853, and the combined benefits will be subject to the per-diem tax-free limitation below.)*
+(NOTE that if benefits are received from both a Reimbursement and a per-diem/indemnity policy then benefits paid from BOTH contracts must be reported on Form 8853, and the total, combined benefits will be subject to the per-diem tax-free limitation below.)*

 Per diem/Indemnity/Cash Benefits